Enbridge’s Line 3 Replacement Project Delayed

 In light of this new permitting timeline, the company is developing a revised construction schedule, but now expects an in-service date 2H 2020.

-As recent as two weeks ago, Enbridge had said it was “full steam ahead” now on the remaining project execution phases for the Line 3 replacement project.
+As recently as two weeks ago, Enbridge had said it was “full steam ahead” now on the remaining project execution phases for the Line 3 replacement project.

 The replacement and expansion of Line 3 would add 370,000 bbls/d of shipping capacity along a 1,659-kilometre route from the Alberta oil hub of Hardisty to Superior, Wis.
 Construction is already finished in Wisconsin and largely completed elsewhere along the route.